HugoHasenbein/redmine_more_previews/README.md

  - text, or
  - xml

 The appropriate conversion type(s) is/are up to the plugin developer.
 The available conversion option can be chosen on the plugin configuration page.
+The plugin was developed with thread safety in mind.
+With caching enabled, it should stand even higher loads.

 Currently, there exist the following plugins:

 ![Libre](doc/libre/logo.png "Libre")